 Struggling to sleep?
 Get yourself a couple of pots of deep blue paint pronto.
 Dark inky shades like this will help you switch off after a long day in front of a computer screen – just make sure you banish your devices, too.

 When using such a deep blue it’s important to break it up with pale wooden furniture and lighter linens so that the room appears cosy and cocooning – rather than bleak and oppressive.

-4. Try colour blocking in on-trend pink and grey
+9. Try balancing a look with on-trend pink and grey

 Children’s bedrooms are the ideal canvas on which to experiment with paint effects.
 All you need is a decent masking tape to help you achieve those crisp lines – we rate Frog Tape every time.
 You could create ‘mountain peaks’ across the wall, or something simpler.
 If the room is being shared like this one, you could even use paint to demarcate whose bit of the room is whose.
 Keep the kids happy with our children’s room ideas

 10. Add just a dash of yellow for a sunny bedroom

 Channel positivity with this dynamic colour accent.
 Yellow isn’t always the best colour in a bedroom as we associate it with danger – especially in conjunction with black – which is hardly a good ingredient for a proper night’s sleep.
 But used sparingly against a calming neutral, it’s a veritable dose of sunshine.
 Together, the two tones bring life to a neutral base and brighten a light-starved space.

 11. Paint the coving to match the walls